Anhardy1999/NPC_Image_Analysis/docs/source/Examples.rst

 .. note::
     The spacing indicates the distance between each "z" plane image to create the depth of the image.

-Here we will be using .5
+Here we will be using .5:

 .. image:: ../Example_Images/7.jpg
     :width: 600
     :align: center

 Upon entering your spacing, a napari viewer window will open.
 It will be empty and allow you the option to begin your image processing.

 .. image:: ../Example_Images/8.jpg
     :width: 600
     :align: center

 We will start with a skeleton dilation.
 Clicking "Skeleton Dilation" will prompt you to input how much you would like to dilate the skeleton image.

 The default is 10.
-For this example, we will use 10.
+For this example, we will also use 10.

 .. warning::
     This operation can take some time, so if it appears that application is frozen, keep in mind the size of the images as this is a contributing factor to the processing power and time consumption of each operation.

 .. image:: ../Example_Images/9.jpg
     :width: 600
     :align: center

 This process will return the dilated skeleton as well as the cropped image called 'ROI'.
 The "status" window will also update with the process that was just performed and what value was performed to allow the user to keep track of what operations they have performed so far.